Top 5 moments from the 2019 CONCACAF Gold Cup (VIDEO)

 Video Details

-From Haiti advancing to Mexico winning another title, the 2019 CONCACAF Gold Cup had some incredible moments.
+From Mexico winning another championship to a magic moment for Haiti, the 2019 Gold Cup had a little bit of everything.
+Here are the top 5 moments.

 Help | Press | Advertise With Us | Jobs | FOX Cincy | RSS | Site Map